FountainJS/fountainjs.github.io/src/data/posts/fountain-beta.md

 ### More generators

 We design Fountain to be extensible.
 We intend to use that in the future to address some important technologies or sectors we don't address for now:
-- Isomorphic / Univesal apps
+- Isomorphic / Universal apps
 - Full stack projects (Node, PHP, Java...)
 - Mobile (Ionic, React Native / NativeScript...)

 ### Component generators

 That's a very old story.
-It has been one of the first issue of gulp-angular and it is still not closed.
+It has been one of the first issues of gulp-angular and it is still not closed.

 We still don't offer component generators of sub generators to create some code after the first project generation.